-We want our families to be: Included, to be welcomed, listened to, involved, to know their children are safe and happy, to feel like we are a safety net, to be informed on all aspects of their child's learning, respected, feel confident to approach and ask questions, to be offered support (ESOL/Family Support/Food Vouchers/Cost of Living) to support us by respecting timekeeping etc., to be our partners.
+We want our families to be: Included, to be welcomed, listened to, involved, to know their children are safe and happy, to feel like we are a safety net, to be informed on all aspects of their child's learning, respected, feel confident to approach and ask questions, to be offered support (ESOL/Family Support) to support us by respecting timekeeping etc., to be our partners.

 We asked our team, 'what makes us 'us'?
 If you could choose things to define your setting, what would they be?
+Why are they so important to us at Goodway?